Managing Yandex StoreDoc users

 yc managed-mongodb user revoke-permission --help -

-Specify the properties of the user in the revoke permissions command:
+Specify user properties in the

 -